 Resources | Subject Notes | Economics

-This section explores how changes in foreign exchange rates impact the prices and demand for a country's exports and imports.
-Understanding these effects is crucial for analyzing the outcomes of globalization and international trade.
+This section explores how changes in foreign exchange rates impact the prices and demand for both a country's exports and imports.
+Understanding these effects is crucial for analyzing the outcomes of international trade and globalization.

 A foreign exchange rate represents the value of one currency in terms of another.
 For example, the exchange rate between the British Pound (GBP) and the US Dollar (USD) indicates how many USD are needed to buy one GBP.